codenet/public-notes/col733-why-cloud.md

 with almost zero downtime seen by the client.
 Migration helps with load balancing, planned maintenance, and consolidation for power saving.
 3. **Isolation**: Cloud providers can run VMs from competitor businesses on the same physical machine.
 This is because VMs are isolated from each other.
+This isolation tends to be stronger than the isolation provided to processes by the OS.

 Cloud providers write logic to overprovision their physical machines without violaiting SLAs.
 This logic manages VMs: where to place VMs, when to migrate,